Icinga/icingadb/doc/02-Installation.md

 ```

 To apply those changes, run `systemctl reload postgresql`.
-(On RHEL/CentOS 7 the service is called "rh-postgresql95-postgresql".)

 After creating the database you can import the Icinga DB schema using the
 following command.
 Enter the password when asked.